Welcome to the Worldwide Greathead family my One-Name Study - Person Page 858

 Robert Michael Ingall1

-Robert Michael Ingall married Helen Mary Don, daughter of Frederick Alexander Don and Ethel F D Ponsford, on 16 July 1949 in The Cathedral, Grahamstown, Cape Town, South Africa, by the Very Reverend J M Beaufort, Dean of Grahamstown.
-Lt Col Robert was with the Sherwood Foresters and was the younger son of Mr and Mrs F W Ingall.1
+Robert Michael Ingall was born in 1903 in London, England.2 He married Helen Mary Don, daughter of Frederick Alexander Don and Ethel F D Ponsford, on 16 July 1949 in The Cathedral, Grahamstown, Cape Town, South Africa, after a special licence was issued by the Very Reverend J M Beaufort, Dean of Grahamstown.
+Lt Col Robert was with the Sherwood Foresters and was the younger son of Mr and Mrs F W Ingall.1,2

 Sources of Information